-As at 31 October 2022, trade receivables of €496,324 (2021: €1,021,469) were past due but not credit impaired.
-Such past due debtors comprise mainly debts which were still due past the respective credit terms, together with those debts allocated to the over 90 days past due category where no credit terms have been formalised with the debtors.
+As at 31 October 2023, trade receivables of €441,223 (2022: €496,324) were past due but not credit impaired.
+Such past due debtors comprise mainly debts which were still due past the respective credit terms, together with those debts allocated to the over 90 days past due category where no repayment terms have been formalised with the debtors.
 These past due debtors mainly relate to a number of independent customers for whom there is no recent history of default.
 Whilst a limited number of customers account for a certain percentage of the Group's past due debts, management has not identified any major concerns with respect to concentration of credit risk.

 Categorisation of receivables as past due is determined by the Group on the basis of the nature of the credit terms in place and credit arrangements actually utilised in managing exposures with customers.
-At 31 October 2022 and 2021, the Group's past due but not impaired receivables and the carrying amount of trade receivables that would otherwise be past due or credit impaired whose terms have been renegotiated, did not result in material amounts and the Group did not recognise any additional impairment on trade receivables during financial year 2022.
+At 31 October 2023 and 2022, the Group's past due but not impaired receivables and the carrying amount of trade receivables that would otherwise be past due or credit impaired whose terms have been renegotiated, did not result in material amounts and the Group did not recognise any additional impairment on trade receivables during financial year 2023.